When big plans come to nothing, it is fit to look for reasons why.

 Parents should be satisfied with one child and exercise moderation and self-control in marital life. ...
 Then, when the twenty-five children grow up, each one should be sent, with limited financial help, out into the world to earn ten thousand dollars each . . .

-"Yogoda" is a name that Yogananda used for his non-registered society in the United States until 1935, when the fellowship was registered as a church.
+"Yogoda" is a name that Yogananda used for his non-registered society in the United States until March 1935, when the fellowship was registered as Self-Realization Fellowship Church.
 The name was introduced in 1934, and official in 1935.
-In India the Yogoda Satsanga Society, YSS, is around still.
+In India the Yogoda Satsanga Society, YSS, is around to this day.

 Yogananda got plans for a Golden World City in Encinitas in San Diego county, California.
-In a 1946 New Year's message (see his magazine of Jan.-March 1946) he urges readers to "spread the message" and even announces how he would use the proceeds of his book: to build the "Golden World City" (World Brotherhood Colony) in Encinitas. [◦Source]
+In a 1946 New Year's message in his magazine of Jan.-March 1946 he urges readers to "spread the message."
+He also announces how he would use the proceeds of the Autobiography of a Yogi (then intended to be called Yogi Christs of India): it was to build the "Golden World City" (World Brotherhood Colony) in Encinitas.

 The two magazine articles from 1937 are quoted verbatim now.